PrekshaKasliwal04/CircleCI-Cypress_Test_Automation/README.md

 Now that we are done with our installation let's learn how to run the code:

-#Steps to Run:
+##Steps to Run from IDE:

+1. Clone the repo and open in IDE
-1. goto Command prompt run : npm run cypress:open
+2. goto terminal and run : npm run cypress:open
-2. From cypress run integration tests.
+3. From cypress UI run integration tests.
-3. After the execution see if any failure.
+4. After the execution see if any failure.

-Circle CI Implementation:
+##Circle CI Implementation:
+ 1. To execute test from CI/CD piepine - https://app.circleci.com/pipelines/github/PrekshaKasliwal04?filter=mine
+ Right now if builds whenever there is any commit on main branch.

-#Future Upgrades
+##Future Upgrades
  1. For next step I can work on managing waits more precisely.
  2. Change xpath locator handling.
  3. HTML Report creation and email to stakeholdrs.